Pulling out of an RV campground only to find yourself towing a travel trailer in high winds is no joke.

 What Wind Speed is Dangerous for Towing?

-If the wind speed begins to edge nearer to 50 MPH, we would pull off and wait for the storm to pass.
+If the wind speed begins to edge nearer to 50 MPH, we will pull off and wait for the storm to pass.

 It is just not worth risking the safety of the driver, passengers, and other vehicles and people on the road to get somewhere that little bit sooner.

 Also, there’s a good reason why many states have informational displays on the side of the road advising all drivers to slow down due to high wind speeds.
 Heed this warning, otherwise, you may have an expensive repair bill come the morning.

 Is a Larger Travel Trailer More Stable Than a Smaller One?

 Not necessarily and often it’s not the case.

 Wind resistance is the main problem when towing a trailer.
 A strong headwind when driving on the highway can cause the trailer to buck about.
 The larger the trailer, the greater the resistance.
 That’s even truer with crosswinds.

 The towing vehicle also takes the brunt of any headwind, so it’s felt less than you might think.
 But we’d also suggest driving more slowly with a lighter travel trailer or a camper of some kind because they’re not as heavy.

 How Do You Pull a Trailer in High Winds?

 Here are a few tips for doing it right:

 Get Sway bars installed: To benefit from greater stability when towing, purchase a set of sway bars.
 One is okay and will make a difference; two will make a more noticeable difference in keeping your travel trailer in the correct lane.